-Many worksheets on the internet that focus on tracing over the basic lines and strokes.
-When choosing, please do be sure to analyse if the required level of refined pencil control is developmentally appropriate.
-So often, there seems to be a developmental mis-match between the required level of dexterity, and the skill you are trying to develop.
+Many worksheets on the internet focus on tracing the basic lines and strokes.
+When choosing, please be sure to analyse if the required level of refined pencil control is developmentally appropriate.
+So often, there seems to be a developmental mismatch between the required level of dexterity, and the skill we are trying to develop.
 We don’t want to be asking our children to trace over small lines when their motor skills just aren’t yet there.
 In addition, we need to ensure there is the opportunity for sufficient repetition for your child to master the strokes.
-Follow the link for a unique fun and engaging approach based on developmentally appropriate large movements, supported by songs, to facilitating the development of the basic Lines and Strokes in the pre-school child which are one of the foundational letter formation activities our children need.
+Follow the link for a unique, fun, and engaging approach based on developmentally appropriate large movements, supported by songs, to facilitate the development of the basic lines and strokes in the pre-school child which are one of the foundational letter formation activities our children need.

-The next developmental step for our children is to be able to put the Lines and Strokes together to form the basic shapes.
-Our multi-sensory Shape Builder takes your children on a kinaesthetic, auditory, tactile and functional journey to the mastery of shapes.
+The next developmental step for our children is to be able to put the lines and strokes together to form the basic shapes.
+Our multi-sensory Shape Builder takes your children on a kinaesthetic, auditory, tactile, and functional journey to the mastery of shapes.
 With the delightful Aliens to guide your children, they will be begging for the Shape Builder every day!

 Letter formation and starting positions

-Master the Motor Map®
+Master the motor map®

 We aim to “master the motor map®” in the brain, so handwriting is automatic.
 The “motor map” is the set of instructions in the brain for letter formation.
 If your child consistently uses incorrect formations or reverses their letters, they are practising them in the wrong formation patterns.
 When this happens, the motor maps, or sets of instructions in the brain on forming them, become hardwired in the incorrect pattern.
 Incorrect patterns that are hardwired are very difficult to remediate later on.
 Remediation is assisted through the use of a sensory-motor approach using fun letter formation activities.